rrwick/Nanopore-read-processor/README.md

 # Nanopore read analysis

-This is a couple of scripts I wrote to handle Oxford Nanopore files on our servers.
-They were only ever intended to run on our servers (at the Centre for Systems Genomics at the University of Melbourne), so if anybody else wants to make use of them, they'll need to do a fair bit of modification!
+This repo contains a script I wrote to handle Oxford Nanopore files on our servers at the Centre for Systems Genomics at the University of Melbourne.
+They were only ever intended for us, so if anybody else wants to make use of them, they'll need to do a bit of modification!

 ### Basics

-This script assumes that all Nanopore reads will be deposited in this folder structure:
+This script assumes that all Nanopore reads will be deposited in this folder structure on Happyfeet:
 `/home/UNIMELB/inouye-hpc-sa/nanopore-data/fast5/TYPE/SAMPLE_NAME`

-where `TYPE` is either `1d` or `2d` and `SAMPLE_NAME` can be any string.
+`TYPE` is either `1d` or `2d` and `SAMPLE_NAME` can be any string.

 To use the script, go here: `/home/UNIMELB/inouye-hpc-sa/nanopore-data` and then run this: `./process_reads.py --help`